You can use the

 Instead of specifying low-level tolerances on individual signals, consider specifying high-level behavioral constraints using blocks from the Model Verification library.
 For more information, see Specify Behavioral Constraints.

 When the optimization is not able to find a new valid result, the

 fxpopt function does not produce an

-using a model that is not supported for optimization.
-For more information, see
+result of using a model that is not supported for optimization.
+For more

 When the optimization is successful, you can explore several different implementations of your design that were found during the optimization process.
 Do not save the model until you are satisfied with the new design.
 Saving the model disables you from continuing to explore the other implementations.

 This error may occur if